-Join Martin Guidry for an in-depth discussion in this video Using second normal form, part of Designing Database Solutions for SQL Server 2012.
+Join Martin Guidry for an in-depth discussion in this video Using second normal form, part of SQL Server 2012: Designing Database Solutions.

 - Next, let's talk about Second Normal Form.…In order for a database to be in Second Normal Form,…it must first be in First Normal Form…and there is one additional criteria.…There can be no repeating data.…In other words, we can not store…the exact same piece of data twice.…So again, we'll look at an example…where this rule wasn't followed.…In this hypothetical database, we have the Orders table…and for every line item in the Orders table,…we list the Customer and their Address.…